Blog

 Location & Delivery

 Where porta-potties are delivered has a direct impact on cost.
 The farther a location is from the rental company, the more it will cost for delivery and pickup.
+If it's a remote location or a site with hard access, transportation costs increase and setup might take longer.

+In cities, rentals can be more expensive due to higher labor costs, potential permit requirements, and increased demand.
 Additionally, porta-potty prices can go up during busy times, like summer or big local events, as units are in higher demand and availability is limited.

 Servicing and Maintenance

 Most rental agreements include basic weekly services like waste removal, cleaning, and restocking supplies.
-But for high-traffic sites or long-term projects, you might need to offer extra cleaning, and you can bill it separately to cover labor and operational costs.
+But for high-traffic sites or long-term projects, you might need to offer extra cleaning—and you can bill it separately to cover labor and operational costs.

 Your servicing schedule can be a big selling point.
 Some clients might want daily or even on-demand cleaning, while others are fine with the usual weekly plan.
+Just make sure you explain these options clearly in your pricing so there's no confusion and everything stays clean and hygienic.

 Add-Ons and Extras

-Extras like handwashing stations, hand sanitizer dispensers, solar lights, and added privacy features can increase the cost of your porta potty setup, but they’re often necessary.
+Extras like handwashing stations, hand sanitizer dispensers, solar lights, and added privacy features can increase the cost of your porta potty setup, but they're often necessary.
+For large events or multi-day rentals, these add-ons help meet health regulations and create a better overall experience for your clients.

-If you’re renting out units for job sites, you may also need to include security features like lockable doors or tamper-proof hardware.
+If you're renting out units for job sites, you may also need to include security features like lockable doors or tamper-proof hardware.
+Not all rental packages cover these by default, so make sure your pricing clearly shows what's included and what comes at an extra cost.

 Crowd Size and Quantity Needed

-The number of people at an event or site decides how many porta-potties you’ll need to provide.
+The number of people at an event or site decides how many porta-potties you'll need to provide.
 Small party?
-Just a couple might do, but big events or construction sites could need dozens or more regular cleaning.
+Just a couple might do, but big events or construction sites could need dozens or more—plus regular cleaning.

 You can get complaints from your clients and face hygiene issues for having too few units.
 Yet, having too many can waste your client's budget.